EV Zug

 EV Zug is a professional men's ice hockey team from Zug, Switzerland.
-It is a member of the National League and plays its home games in the 7,800-seat OYM Hall.
+The team competes in the National League (NL), the highest league in Switzerland.
+It plays its home games in the 7,800-seat OYM Hall.

 History

-EV Zug won its first championship in the 1997–98 season, and the second one in the 2020-21 season.
+EV Zug won its first championship in the 1997–98 season, and the second one in the 2020–21 season.

-On October 3, 2011, the club defeated the New York Rangers of the NHL by the score of 8-4 in an exhibition game.
-Former NHLer Josh Holden, who at the time was suspended from the NLA, was permitted to play and scored twice.
-He and Fabian Schnyder each had three points and Esa Pirnes also had two goals.
-Former Ranger goaltender Jussi Markkanen had the win in net in front of a sellout crowd at Bossard Arena.
+In the 2021/2022 National League Season, EV Zug won a historic 4–3 comeback in the final, after being 0-3 games down to the ZSC Lions they changed the tie and broke an 80-year-old record set by the Toronto Maple Leafs.